 It is important that the results from the sodium sulphate crystallisation tests are not viewed in isolation.
 They should be considered with the results from the porosity and water absorption tests and the performance of the stone in existing buildings.
 Stone from the Cotswold region is traditionally used as building stone in the region and increasingly in many other towns and cities in the UK.
-The high water absorption and saturation co-efficient indicate a stone that will limited resistance to weathering.
-The sodium sulphate crystallisation result also indicates that the stone will have limited resistance to salt damage.
-Where more severe exposure conditions are expected, for example high concentrations of sulphur dioxide or severe frosts, or where a long life is required then it may be desirable to use a more durable stone for weatherings.
-When using Bed 1 it is especially important that the detailing of the stonework is designed to offer the maximum protection to rainwater and rainwater runoff.
-Based on current research it seems likely that the stone would weather at a rate of between 3 and 4 mm per 100 years but it could be greater in severe exposures or on the edges of stonework.
+The high water absorption and porosity indicate a very open stone that will have good resistance to weathering.
+The sodium sulphate crystallisation result also indicates that the stone will have good resistance to salt damage and that it will perform well in all but the most exposed locations where it may it may require some extra protection or careful design and detailing to shed water.
+The strength is towards the lower end of the range for limestones but the performance should satisfactory if the relevant British Standards are followed.